 York BID Street Rangers

 The York BID Street Rangers are the eyes and ears of the street in the city centre.
 They work with city partners, and take a friendly approach to deter anti-social behaviour or disorderly conduct and act as a reassuring presence to curtail potential crime.
-The Rangers are often the first to respond to businesses reporting low level crime.
-Last year they prevented 1,044 criminal incidents, deterred 706 cases of anti-social behaviour recovered over £12,600 of stolen stock.
+The Rangers are often the first to respond to businesses reporting low level crime. in 2018 they engaged with businesses 8,438 times prevented 920 criminal incidents, deterred 763 cases of anti-social behaviour recovered £25,621.97 of stolen stock and provided first aid 108 times

 Rangers also serve as a welcoming presence, available to give information and assistance to residents and visitors to the city.
 The Street Rangers also log locations requiring improvements and work with relevant bodies to address any detected issues.
 All street rangers are professionally trained staff who have experience of working in similar capacities within the city centre.
 Rangers are easy to spot in their highly visible uniforms and are positioned throughout the BID area.